VasiliyMatr/ASM/T06HASH/readme.md

 Works ~ 1.3 times faster now

-Then i've profiled my hash table again:
+Then I've profiled my hash table again:

 ![](data/thirdProfile.png)

-As you can see, we need to optimize strcmp function.
-I've refactored hash tabel for fast comparations & written my own strcmp function.
+As you can see, we need to optimize the strcmp function.
+I've refactored the hash table for fast comparations & written my strcmp function.

 Cmp function code:
 ```c++